CyberCoral/PyTesting/README.md

 A Python library that contains tools for unit testing.

 # How to install (with pip)
-Since the version 2.1, PyTesting can be installed with pip installer.
+Since version 2.1, PyTesting can be installed with pip installer.
 To do that, you must type this command in your terminal:

 ```pip install PyTestingQA```